Shantanu-0101/JavaScript-YT/README.md

 # JavaScript-HC
-The Repo is to code in JS only
+The Repo is to learn everything about JavaScript.